Introduction-To-System-On-Chip/QEMU_lm3s6965evb/README.md

 XPSR=40000000 -Z-- A priv-thread
 ```

-In the Makefile, you can remove `-d int,cpu_reset` to suppress the following
-traces from QEMU:
+A useful aspect of QEMU is that it can print logs when a process catches an exception.
+It indicates the logs that will be printed if a violation is detected:

 ```
-Taking exception 7 [Breakpoint]
+Taking exception 4 [Data Abort]
-...handling as semihosting call 0x18
+...with CFSR.DACCVIOL and MMFAR
+0x20010000

+Exception taken from a data violation; this means the program is inside the MemManage_Handler
 ```

+In the Makefile, you can add `-d int,cpu_reset` to print those traces from QEMU

 - Open another terminal and run gdb with the gdbserver as target.